Stunned for a day, Parisians return to square of solidarity

 A community garden in northern Paris also sported a "fluctuat nec mergitur" banner.
 Not far away, an improvised photo exhibition on a metal gate showed pictures of people holding placards reading the same motto or others including "courage is not the absence of fear but to triumph over it."

-"Lights will never be put out," one banner in another neighborhood read.
+"Lights will never be put out," one banner in another neighbourhood read.

 (Additional reporting by Julien Pretot, Michel Rose, Julien Ponthus, Noelle Mennella, Valerie Parent; Editing by Digby Lidstone and Andrew Callus)